Last updated: May 2026

 If you manufacture in China and sell to customers in North America, here is the reality 2025 revealed:

-This is a guide to understanding why Singles’ Day in China and BFCM in North America now operate on different systems and what that means for peak season planning in 2026.
+This is a guide to understanding why Singles' Day in China and BFCM in North America now operate on different systems, and what that means for peak season supply chain planning in 2026.
+For supporting reading on the inventory mechanics behind this shift, see our breakdown of BFCM stocking strategies.

 The constraint is time.
 Shopify reported $6.2B in Black Friday sales, with transaction volume peaking at $5.1M per minute.
 When demand concentrates that fast, delayed response looks identical to missed opportunity.